Financial Accounting Foundation

 - Discuss with the Auditors any relationships or services disclosed in their reports that may impact the objectivity or independence of the Auditors.

-- Recommend annually the selection and retention of the Auditors for approval by the Board, approve compensation of the Auditors, and consider and recommend to the Board the discharge of the Auditors if necessary.
+- Recommend annually the selection and retention of the Auditors for approval by the Board, approve the compensation of the Auditors, and consider and recommend to the Board the discharge of the Auditors if necessary.

 - Confer on the scope of the Auditors’ examination of the Foundation’s financial statements and discuss and approve the Auditors’ annual engagement letter.
 Approve, in advance, any work to be performed by the Auditors beyond the scope of the audit engagement letters.